sleepyOwl14/proximax-bc-docs/docs/getting-started/setting-up-workstation.md

 ```
 $> npm init
 ```
-2. Install nem2-sdk and rxjs library.
+2. Install tsjs-xpx-chain-sdk and rxjs library.
 ```
-$> npm install nem2-sdk rxjs
+$> npm install tsjs-xpx-chain-sdk rxjs
 ```
 <!--END_DOCUSAURUS_CODE_TABS-->

-3. nem2-sdk is build with TypeScript language.
-It is recommended to use TypeScript instead of JavaScript when building applications for ProximaX blockchain.
+3. tsjs-xpx-chain-sdk is build with TypeScript language.
+It is recommended to use TypeScript instead of JavaScript when building applications for ProximaX Sirius Chain.

 Make sure you have at least version 2.5.X installed.
 ```